 The dissolution of marriage in California can be a confusing, time-consuming process.
-One way to make the dissolution process easier is by having an up-to-date checklist for divorcing couples living in California.
-A dissolution checklist helps ensure that the couple does not forget any necessary paperwork or legal requirements when they are getting divorced in California.
+One way to make the dissolution process easier is by having an up-to-date checklist for divorcing couples living in CA. A dissolution checklist helps ensure that the couple does not forget any necessary paperwork or legal requirements when they are getting divorced in California.

 Consider Whether You Can Resolve Your Divorce Without Court Intervention